Skip to content

 Challenges

 A - Add a system prompt to shape the agent's personality.
-Before the while loop, prepend a system message to messages:
+Before the message loop, prepend a system message:

 javascript